Mixing & Mastering

 WHAT IS ONLINE MIXING?

-Online mixing in the hands of a skilled engineer will elevate your music to a level you never thought was possible.
-With the aid of knowledge and a state of the art Dolby Atmos 9.1.4 mixing studio we are able to achieve a mix that sounds spacious, clean and overall pleasing to the ear.
-Each stem in your song is carefully processed and positioned perfectly within the mix and optimised ready for mastering.
-No matter where you live, online mixing and mastering has never been easier to outsource to a professional mixing engineer.
+Online Mixing in the hands of a skilled engineer can elevate your music to heights you never thought possible.
+Utilising a state-of-the-art Dolby Atmos 9.1.4 mixing studio, we create mixes that are spacious, clean, and pleasing to the ear.
+Each stem in your song is meticulously processed using analogue equipment and positioned within the mix, ensuring it is optimised for mastering.
+No matter where you are located, online mixing and mastering have never been easier to outsource to a professional engineer.

 SPEAKERS / MONITORS